 The Center for Research and Evaluation was established in 1998 and focuses on research projects and clinical trials that are aligned with the region’s strategic objectives.
 The center’s research portfolio and interests center on studies that will help the Kaiser Permanente Georgia Region improve the health of its members and the communities it serves.
 These include such topics as ways to help people maintain a healthy weight, exercise more or quit smoking, control chronic pain, or manage a chronic disease, as well as implementation science — e.g., testing models of care and implementing and evaluating practice change.

-The work undertaken by the Center for Health Research — Hawaii is specially attuned to the health issues of the local population, which suffers disproportionately from several chronic diseases, primarily diabetes and heart disease.
+The work undertaken by the Center for Integrated Health Care Research in Hawaii is specially attuned to the health issues of the local population, which suffers disproportionately from several chronic diseases, primarily diabetes and heart disease.
 Research includes chronic disease prevention and epidemiology, as well as health IT and care delivery research.

 The Center for Health Research — Northwest was established in 1964 and has been a leader in the field of health research for 50 years.
 As the research landscape has shifted over that time, CHR has adapted and cultivated new strengths, while remaining true to its guiding mission of advancing knowledge to improve health and transform health care.
 The Center’s research covers a broad range of topics including cancer, diabetes and obesity, health disparities, mental health, maternal and child health, evidence-based medicine and policy, health services improvement and health economics, genetics, and oral health (in collaboration with the only dental program in Kaiser Permanente).